 NY-based flutist Gina Izzo, "Rattles speakers and expectations with stop-time razzle, vocal (flute-talk) and electronic (phaser) effects" (NYC Jazz Record)."
 Far from conventional, Izzo integrates improvisation and analog FX, with flute at the center.

-NY-based flutist Gina Izzo, “Rattles speakers and expectations with stop-time razzle, vocal (flute-talk) and electronic (phaser) effects" (NYC Jazz Record), with an expansive music palette that spans classical, electronic, free improvisation, and new music."
-Gina has been featured at at Duke Performances with Steve Coleman and Natal Eclipse, Lincoln Center Out of Doors with Revive Music, Miguel Atwood-Ferguson, and Pharoahe Monch, at The Jazz Standard as part of Ambrose Akinmusire's 'The Imagined Savior is Far Easier To Paint', and at John Zorn's The Stone alongside Todd Reynolds and Jeffrey Zeigler.
+"Carefully constructed and beautifully chaotic," Izzo has been presented at Duke Performances with Steve Coleman and Natal Eclipse, Lincoln Center Out of Doors with Revive Music and Miguel Atwood-Ferguson, Time Square Arts as part of Charles Gaines "The American Manifest," and at The Jazz Standard as part of Ambrose Akinmusire's 'The Imagined Savior is Far Easier To Paint.'

-Gina's work in professional development and entrepreneurship extends through leading workshops and panels as a guest speaker at institutions such as New York University, Berklee College of Music, Boise State University, and the Manhattan School of Music, among others.
-As an advocate for arts education, she has been on the faculty at the Manhattan School of Music Summer program, the Larchmont Music Academy, and as an adjunct teaching artist at New York University.
-Gina is also an Ambassador for the Interlochen Arts Academy, assisting in the planning, coordinating, and implementation of NYC-based events bringing together the Interlochen community, prospective students, supporters, donors, and alumni.
+Izzo's professional development and entrepreneurship work extends through leading workshops as a guest speaker and serving on panels at institutions such as The College of Performing Arts at the New School, New York University, Berklee College of Music, the Colburn School, Boise State University, Wichita State University, and the Manhattan School of Music, among others.
+As an arts education advocate, she has been on the faculty at the Manhattan School of Music Summer program, an adjunct teaching artist at New York University, and currently serves on the ambassador/engagement council at The Interlochen Center for the Arts.